 Common examples of lone workers include, but are not limited to, community nurses and social workers, field workers, plant operators, delivery truck drivers, commercial cleaners, and real estate agents.

-If you are unsure if your organisation employs lone or isolated workers and requires a lone worker solution, click here to learn more.
+If you are unsure if your organization employs lone or isolated workers and requires a lone worker solution, click here to learn more.

 Examples of Common Workplace Hazards for Lone Workers